Skip to content

 Explaining the process

-What Is the Probate Process and How Does It Work?
+What Is The Probate Process and How Does It Work?

 Most estates must pass through the court-supervised probate process.
 During this process, an executor or administrator of the estate (called the personal representative) will be appointed, the deceased person’s assets will be inventoried, and their creditors will be paid.
 Whatever assets that remain in the estate will be distributed to estate beneficiaries or heirs.